 When Characters Want Something

-In this last draft of my novel, I decided to make my main character want something.
-Specifically, I decided that she wants to be a forest ranger.
-The biggest result?
-My first chapters are singing along like never before.
+In the last draft of my novel, I decided to make my main character want something.
+Specifically, I decided that she wanted to be a forest ranger.
+And guess what.
+My first chapters started singing along like never before.

-The sentences are la-la-la-ing all along those first fifty pages now, where they used to lag for *some reason* I couldn’t pin down.
+The sentences were la-la-la-ing through those first fifty pages, where they used to lag for *some reason* I couldn’t pin down.
 It was such a simple shift.
-I honestly hadn’t thought it would change the story much at all, but it has.
+I honestly hadn’t thought it would change the story much at all, but it did.

 And why a forest ranger?
 Because that’s who she is.
 I know her a lot better than I did back when I started writing this story.
-No doubt that helped me to finally commit to her desires too.
+No doubt that also helped me to finally commit to her desires.

 So if you’re struggling with a story, or if your beta readers are telling you it lags a bit in parts, ask yourself – what does your character want?
 And then choose something.
 Anything.
-Be it a high-powered career in finance or chocolate fudge.
-Just choose a path, any path, and start down it.
+Maybe your main character is after a high-powered career in finance, or they’re a kid longing for chocolate fudge, or a dog yearning for a bone.
+Make them want something.

 Really like this.
 I’ve also noticed that I use “nobody moved” and the like in my writing.
 Just started reading your posts, and an really enjoying them!